mjgs/mjgs.github.io/_posts/2020/2020-11-13-robust-nodejs-deployment-architecture.md

 - [rsync](https://en.m.wikipedia.org/wiki/Rsync) - securely synchronize files between machines
 {: refdef}

-It’s likely that your [VPS](https://en.m.wikipedia.org/wiki/Virtual_private_server) hosting provider has an API and / or command line tools, making it possible create a provisioning script that creates a VPS server, rsyncs the bash install script to the machine and runs it.
+It’s likely that your [VPS](https://en.m.wikipedia.org/wiki/Virtual_private_server) hosting provider has an API and / or command line tools, making it possible to create a provisioning script that creates a VPS server, rsyncs the bash install script to the machine and runs it.
 So with a minimum of fuss you can provision fresh servers by running a script, so it’s completely repeatable.

-It’s worth noting that there are modern tools that use containerisation like Kubernetes, which are very powerful but can get quite complex.
+It’s worth noting that there are modern tools that use containerisation like [Kubernetes](https://en.m.wikipedia.org/wiki/Kubernetes), which are very powerful but can get quite complex.

 ## Deploying code